-If the vehicle has rollover roof-rail airbags, see Different Size Tires and Wheels on page 10-55 for additional important information.
+If the vehicle has rollover roof-rail airbags, see Different Size Tires and Wheels on page 10-56 for additional important information.

-If your vehicle needs to be modified because you have a disability and you have questions about whether the modifications will affect the vehicle's airbag system, or if you have questions about whether the airbag system will be affected if the vehicle is modified for any other reason, call Customer Assistance.
+If you have to modify your vehicle because you have a disability and you have questions about whether the modifications will affect the vehicle's airbag system, or if you have questions about whether the airbag system will be affected if the vehicle is modified for any other reason, call Customer Assistance.
 See Customer Assistance Offices on page 13-3.